First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 Coming soon

 Volvo hasn’t yet said how much the 2020 V60 Cross Country will cost when it arrives in the U.S. sometime in June.
+It's likely to cost more than the V60 wagon, which starts near $40,000 with the T5 engine and front-wheel drive.

 Every one of these lifted wagons will be built at Volvo’s Torslanda plant outside Gothenberg, Sweden, but just one will be drifting through my mind, gracefully winding through snowbanks near the Arctic Circle.